Firefox (film): Plot

-A joint British-American plan is devised to steal the MiG-31 "Firefox," a highly advanced Soviet fighter aircraft.
+A joint British–American plan is devised to steal the MiG-31 "Firefox", a highly advanced Soviet fighter jet.
 Capable of Mach 6 hypersonic flight, the Firefox is invisible to radar and carries weaponry controlled by human thought, threatening to give the Soviets a military advantage over the West.
-Retired U.S. Air Force Major Mitchell Gant—an experienced pilot, Vietnam veteran, ex-member of an aggressor squadron, and former prisoner of war—is deemed well-suited for the task, despite his affliction with "delayed stress syndrome."
+Retired U.S. Air Force Major Mitchell Gant—an experienced pilot, Vietnam veteran, ex-member of an aggressor squadron, and former prisoner of war—is deemed well-suited for the task, despite his affliction with "delayed stress syndrome".
 Air Force Captain Buckholz makes an unannounced helicopter trip to Gant's home in Alaska and explains the mission.

 Gant has two further advantages: he speaks Russian, thanks to his Russian mother, and will be aided by a network of Soviet dissidents, three of whom are scientists working on the fighter plane itself.
-His mission, as directed by the British-American team and arranged by the S.I.S., is to infiltrate the Soviet Union, steal the Firefox, and fly it back to friendly territory for analysis.
+His mission, as directed by the British–American team and arranged by the S.I.S., is to infiltrate the Soviet Union, steal the Firefox, and fly it back to friendly territory for analysis.
 Kenneth Aubrey, the British spymaster guiding the plan, briefs Gant in London.

 Gant enters Moscow disguised as Leon Sprague, a businessman and heroin smuggler.
 Gant and the dissidents make a rendezvous with the real Sprague but, to the shock of Gant, one of them kills Sprague and plants Gant's false identification papers on the corpse.
 Gant assumes several identities during his mission.
 He is questioned by a KGB agent in a metro station, but blows his cover and kills the agent in a fight, barely escaping the station afterward.
 While the KGB is concerned about the Firefox, they do not yet know who Gant is.
 Aided by the dissidents, Gant remains one step ahead of the KGB and reaches the air base at Bilyarsk, where the Firefox prototype is under heavy guard.